 Human Resources Management programs are reported by the National Center for Education Statistics under the category of Business, management, marketing, and related services.
 In fact, in the most recent update of the data (2013), across the U.S., there were 1612 Human Resource degrees awarded to graduate students.
 The majority (93%) of these programs were at the master’s level.

-Popular schools with Human Resource Management Graduate Degrees
+Popular Schools with Human Resources Management Graduate Programs

 M.S. in Human Resources vs M.B.A. in Human Resources